tangalbert919/Axiro/README.md

 * Access more anime APIs.
 * Get to 200 guilds.
 * Gain access to weeb.sh
-* Construct admin module.
-* Learn more JSON to figure out the news.
 * Build music module.
 * Add more weird stuff.
 * Complete the Encryption module.